We are always searching for fun and unique things to do in Pittsburgh from brewery yoga and fun themed 5K runs to brunch with Punxsutawney Phil.

 - The iconic, Kennywood has 6 roller coasters, water rides, thrill rides, and more than 13 dining options.
-Around the holiday season the park is decorated with two million lights for Holiday Lights.
+Around the holiday season the park is decorated with 2,000,000 lights for Holiday Lights.
 Zombies, ghosts, and dark shadows take over Kennywood for Phantom Fright Night in September and October.
-Admission for a regular ticket is $48.99, but can be bought in advance online for $41.99.
+Admission for a regular ticket is $48.99 but can be bought in advance online for $41.99.

-- Sandcastle, open Memorial Day weekend through Labor Day weekend has 15 water slides throughout the 67 acre water park.
-General Admission is $35.99, but can bought in advance online for $32.99.
+- Sandcastle, open Memorial Day weekend through Labor Day weekend, has 15 water slides throughout the 67 acre water park.
+General Admission is $35.99 but can be bought in advance online for $32.99.

 Broadway, Theatre, and Art

 - Pittsburgh Cultural Trust offers ballet theatre, CLO, opera, symphony orchestra, public theatre, and PNC Broadway shows in 6 downtown theatres.
 In addition to performing arts, Cabaret at Theatre Square features Tuesday Craft Beer School for $30.75 per person, Wednesday Wine Flights for $40.75 per person, and Salsa Fridays for $5 per person at the door.